Github-Saurabh0/Design-a-backend-for-upi-using-Java/README.md

 A comprehensive backend system for UPI (Unified Payment Interface) built with Java and Spring Boot.

+> Note: This is a simulated backend intended for learning and prototyping.
+Real UPI integration requires approval from NPCI/RBI.

 ## Features

 - User authentication and authorization with JWT